ozkalai/rick-and-morty/README.md

 ## Features

 - List of locations, with the ability to view characters that reside in each location
-- Filter characters by satus
+- Filter characters by status
 - Character details, including other characters with the same location and status

 ## Tech Stack